siberianfox/g2wiki/g2-in-Studio6-Second-Attempt.md

 #### Renaming A Project
 You can rename a project by:
 * deleting the .atsuo file
-* changing the name of the OLD.atsln and OLD.cppprof files
+* changing the name of the OLD.atsln and OLD.cppproj files
 * editing the NEW.atsln file with a text editor (not VisualStudio) to agree with the new name

 ## Notes for Rob Regarding new g2 Project Structure
-Some of this is already outdated
+_Some of this is already outdated_
 * Started with the giseburt/g2 fork from 3/29/13
 * Replaced the contents of the libsam directory with the libsam from Arduino 1.5.x-cores branch - these dirs:
 <pre>